deepaksamraj/kubernetes-fundamentals/README.md

 ```

 ### Why this is important:
-Requests guarantee a minimum amount of CPU/memory
+  - Requests guarantee a minimum amount of CPU/memory
-Limits cap how much a pod can consume
+  - Limits cap how much a pod can consume
-Prevents “noisy neighbour” issues
+  - Prevents “noisy neighbour” issues
-Ensures fair resource distribution
+  - Ensures fair resource distribution
-Helps Kubernetes schedule pods intelligently
+  - Helps Kubernetes schedule pods intelligently
-This is a key senior‑level concept in cluster reliability and cost control.
+  - This is a key concept in cluster reliability and cost control.

 ### ❤️ Liveness & Readiness Probes